-1.00.000

-Rank Need Percent of Total

-Responses

-1 Payment Assistance for Adult Dental, 52%

-Hearing, &Vision Services

-2 Access to affordable comprehensive 39%

-health care services

-3 Affordable Transportation for health 35%

-care services

-4 More education on maintaining 32%

-personal hygiene

-5 More knowledge of available food 30%

-resources

-6 Increasing the Community's 25%

-Knowledge of Available Health

-Resources

-7 More Assistance/Resources for Victims 23%

-of Domestic Violence

-8 More Nutritional Counseling (one on 22%

-one and free)

-9 More community focus on 17%

-preventative healthcare
+Rank Need Percent of Total Responses 1 Payment Assistance for Adult Dental, Hearing, &Vision Services 48% 2 Access to affordable comprehensive health care services 36% 3 More Community focus on preventive healthcare 34% 4 Increasing the Community's Knowledge available food resources 30% 5 Affordable Transportation for health care services 29% 6 More Assistance/Resources for Victims of Domestic Violence 28% 7 More education on maintaining personal hygiene 21% 8 More Knowledge of available food sources 21% 9 More Nutritional Counseling (one on one and free) 15% 10 More assistance and resources for victims of elderly abuse 14%

-10 More Emphasis on Reinforcing Healthy 13%
+11 More Emphasis on Reinforcing Healthy Eating 12%

-Eating Habits
+Habits

-11 More Assistance/Resources for Victims 7%

-of Elder Abuse

-12 More Emphasis on Early Childhood 5%
+12 More Emphasis on Early Childhood Nutrition 12%

-Nutrition Education
+Education

-13 Other Less than 1%
+13 Other 1%

 The agency's CSBG program offers yearly Community Health Fairs in our service counties.
-The Community Health Fairs offer free preventative health screenings such as dental screenings, Hepatitis A vaccinations, A1C tests, EKGs, cholesterol, blood pressure, and others.
+The Community Health Fairs offer free preventative health screenings such as dental screenings, Hepatitis A vaccinations, A1C tests, EKGs, cholesterol, blood pressure, school physicals, and others.
 This allows that CSBG staff to work with community partners from health agencies such as county health departments and medical clinics in the area.
 The agency also assists clients with accessing the Kentucky Vision Project year-round to help residents obtain assistance with eye exams and prescription eyeglasses.
 The agency makes referrals via Benefind and the Kentucky Health Benefit Exchange.